rfwlab/rfw/docs/articles/guide/wasm-loader.md

 The default project template includes a Go-powered loader that exposes a global `WasmLoader` helper.
 By default, it shows a red progress bar while the WebAssembly bundle downloads and initializes.

+> **Note:** When the build pipeline emits a Brotli-compressed bundle (e.g. `app.wasm.br`), the loader automatically tries the `.wasm.br` asset before falling back to the plain `.wasm` file, so existing calls don’t need to change.

 ---

 ## Why a Loader?